Active vs Inactive Ingredients in Skincare

 The Difference Between Active vs. Inactive Functional Ingredients in Skincare Formulations

-Skincare isn't just about what individual ingredients do; it's about how they work together in the final formulation.
+Skincare isn't just about what individual ingredients do; it's ultimately about how they work together in the final formulation.

 In today's blog we're exploring the difference between 'active' ingredients and "inactive" (functional) ingredients on your skincare ingredient list (INCI) so that you can know more about the science behind your favourite products and how they fit and work together in a formulation.